 The CDS circuit samples each CCD pixel twice to extract the video information and to reject low frequency noise.
-The timing shown in Figure 20 illustrates how the two internally generated CDS clocks, SHP and SHD, are used to sample the reference level and data level of the CCD signal, respectively.
+The timing shown in Figure 19 illustrates how the two internally generated CDS clocks, SHP and SHD, are used to sample the reference level and data level of the CCD signal, respectively.
 The placement of the SHP and SHD sampling edges is determined by the setting of the SHPLOC and SHDLOC registers located at Address 0x37.
 Placement of these two clock signals is critical for achieving the best performance from the CCD.

 The CDS gain is variable in three steps by using the AFE Address 0x04: -3 dB, 0 dB (default), and +3 dB.
-Improved noise performance results from using the +3 dB setting, but the input range will be reduced (see Analog Specifications).
+Improved noise performance results from using the +3 dB setting, but the input range is reduced (see the Analog Specifications section).